mhcoen/mcp-relay/README.md

 ## Seamless Mode

-A version that auto-fetches messages without typing `relay` exists but isn't included in this repository.
+A version that auto-fetches incoming messages without typing `relay` exists but isn't included in this repository.

 ## Author